b0llull0s/Arch-Installation-Scripts/README.md

 ![Screenshot](screenshot.png)

 ## Synopsis:
-Simple installation script for Arch Linux with Wayland, Hyperland and Waybar riced with py-wal.
+Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`.
 It also unlocks the Black Arch library and downloads some basic security utils.
-Have in mind that hyperland wont work on virtual machines, so this will only work on bare metal.
+Have in mind that `hyperland` wont work on virtual machines, so this will only work on bare metal.

 - Planning to add the next features soon:
-  - Black Theme
+  - Thinkpad experience
-  - Battery icons for the waybar

 ![Screenshot](screenshot1.png)